ghi-electronics/Documentation/software/tinyclr/tutorials/external-memory.md

 External memory is typically not secure as it can be probed by hackers.
 However, external memory provides the large amount of storage required by some applications.

 ## External RAM
 Devices with external RAM have the option of utilizing this memory as [Unmanaged Heap](unmanaged-heap.md).
 Unmanaged heap is great for storing large amounts of data, but it is not considered secure.
-Bitmaps and large buffers are automatically stored in unmanaged heap.
+Bitmaps and `UnmanagedBuffer` are automatically stored in unmanaged heap.

 Developers also have the option of extending core managed heap into unsecure external memory, in which case, it removes unmanaged heap space.
 This feature is a trade off between security and convenience -- it provides a large amount of managed heap space, but data is stored outside of the microcontroller chip where it's less secure.
 Please see the [IP Protection](ip-protection.md) page for more information.